brouberol/blog/content/my-dm-toolkit.md

 Because the paper is laminated, I can dry-erase whatever I wrote on each tracker at the end of the fight.

-{{ note("If I ever need some new trackers, I'll probably make them a bit smaller, to make sure I can stack a bit more.") }}

 ## Spell cards